 The Binjour bauxite project, about 20 km northwest of Gayndah, is held by Australian Bauxite Limited.
-The indicated resource is 15.5 Mt at $39.5\% \text{ Al}2\text{O}3$ and 2.6% reactive SiO2 and the inferred resource is 9.0 Mt at $38.0\% \text{ Al}2\text{O}3$ and 3.8% reactive SiO2 with an indicated and inferred high-grade core zone of 19.5 Mt at $39.6\% \text{ Al}2\text{O}3$ and 2.6% reactive SiO2.
+The indicated resource is 15.5 Mt at 39.5% Al2O3 (at 143° C) and 2.6% reactive SiO2 with an average thickness of 5.3m and the inferred resource is 9.0 Mt at 38.0% Al2O3 and 3.8% reactive SiO2 with an indicated and inferred high-grade core zone of 19.5 Mt at 39.6% Al2O3 and 2.6% reactive SiO2 with an average thickness of 3.9m.
 The bauxite in the resource area is consistently high quality and most is 'brown sugar' bauxite, being a superior quality, low-silica, gibbsite bauxite suitable for sweetening circuits in refineries (Photograph 21).
 The bauxite lies beneath a clay horizon (red mud overburden) near the top of a plateau that has been widely cleared for farming, although large parts are now left uncultivated because of the dry poor soils.
 There is considerable potential for more bauxite resources at Binjour.

-As part of due diligence work, Australian Bauxite Limited also outlined an inferred resource of 3.5 Mt at $32.8\% \text{ Al}2\text{O}3$ and 5.2% reactive SiO2 with an average thickness of 4.9 m at the Toondoom mining lease 40 km southwest of Binjour.
-This resource includes a direct shipping bauxite deposit with an inferred resource of 1.7 Mt at $35.5\% \text{ Al}2\text{O}3$ and 5.9% reactive SiO2 with an average thickness of 2 m.
+As part of due diligence work, Australian Bauxite Limited also outlined an inferred resource of 3.5 Mt at 32.8% Al_2O_3 and 5.2% reactive SiO_2 with an average thickness of 4.9 m at the Toondoom mining lease 40 km southwest of Binjour.
+This resource includes a direct shipping bauxite deposit with an inferred resource of 1.7 Mt at 35.5% Al_2O_3 and 5.9% reactive SiO_2 with an average thickness of 2 m.
 The identification of the Toondoom resource gives the opportunity for potentially earlier production, than previously thought, should Australian Bauxite Limited purchase the deposit.
-Binjour potentially be in production by 2018 and a 50 year mine life is envisaged.
+Binjour will potentially be in production by 2018 and a 50-year mine life is envisaged.
 The deposits are approximately 115 km from the Port of Bundaberg, which could be upgraded to allow for bulk exports.
-It is critical thought to find a suitable infrastructure option to carry a bulk commodity to port.
+It is critical to find a suitable infrastructure option to carry a bulk commodity to port.
 These are being assessed as part of a joint industry-government project.